Azure/azure-iot-sdk-node/.github/ISSUE_TEMPLATE/technical-question.md

 ------------------------------- delete below -------------------------------

 Thank you for asking a technical question!
-If your question is "why doesn't my code work?", please submit a bug report instead.
+If your question is "why doesn't my code work?", please see [submit a bug report](https://github.com/Azure/azure-iot-sdk-node/issues/new?assignees=&labels=bug&template=bug-report.md&title=) instead.

 We encourage you to submit technical questions related to the SDK on Stack Overflow.
 We actively monitor all questions tagged wtih "azure-iot-sdk".